CPunch/openpunk/content/journal/site-rewrite/index.md

 Another main point was the lack of JavaScript.
 Not to say JS is inherently bad, but this keeps compatibility with some more privacy-focused web browsers like the Tor Browser.
 Speaking of Tor, my Tor mirror link is no longer hidden behind some obscure blog post, instead its in plain view as a clickable link in the site's footer.

-## Addressing the PR

-My immediate decision was made to rewrite my site from scratch, ditching the Hugo theme.
-I had debated writing my own static site generator but I did this a couple weeks before finals so I scrapped that almost immediately since I wanted to get this done rather quickly.
-Another note of importance was the lack of on-site project documentation. ~~So, I've created a new section called ['Software'](/software).
-This section is pretty lackluster right now, however eventually I plan to document *most* of my projects here.
-This also might force me to finish some projects so that they're in a nice presentable state.~~ (The ['Critiques'](/critiques) section has replaced this.)